Tablighi Jamaat

-The group encourages its followers to undertake short-term preaching missions (khuruj), lasting from a few days to a few months in groups of usually forty days and four months, to preach to Muslims reminding them of "the core teachings of the Prophet Muhammad" and encourage them to attend mosque prayers and sermons.
-Members "travel, eat, sleep, wash and pray together in the mosques and often observe strict regimens relating to dress and personal grooming".
+The group encourages its followers to undertake short-term preaching tours, known as khuruj, lasting from a few days to a few months.
+During these tours, members remind one another of the core teachings of Prophet Muhammad and encourage attendance at mosque prayers and sermons.
+Members travel, eat, and pray together.

 Established in 1926 by Muhammad Ilyas Kandhlawi, in the Mewat region of British India, it has roots in the revivalist tradition of the Deobandi school, and developed as a response to the deterioration of moral values and the neglect of aspects of Islam.
 The movement aims for the spiritual reformation of Islam by working at the grassroots level.
 The teachings of Tabligh Jamaat are expressed in "Six Principles": Kalimah (Declaration of faith), Salah (Prayer), Ilm-o-Zikr (Reading and Remembrance), Ikraam-e-Muslim (Respect for Muslims), Ikhlas-e-Niyyat (Sincerity of intention), and Dawat-o-Tableegh (Proselytisation).